quicwg/base-drafts/draft-ietf-quic-transport.md

-: A variable-length integer representing the time delta in microseconds between when the largest acknowledged packet, as indicated by the indicated in the Largest Acknowledged field, was received by this peer.
+: A variable-length integer representing the time delta in microseconds between when the largest acknowledged packet, as indicated by the Largest Acknowledged field, was received and the ACK frame was sent.
 This acknowledgement delay in the ACK Delay field is scaled by multiplying the encoded value by 2 to the power of the value of the ack_delay_exponent transport parameter set by the sender of the ACK frame; see